Peanut butter, banana and bacon sandwich

-The peanut butter and banana sandwich (PB&B), or peanut butter, banana and bacon sandwich (PB,B&B), sometimes referred to as an Elvis sandwich or simply the Elvis, is a sandwich with toasted bread, peanut butter, sliced or mashed banana, and occasionally bacon.
+The peanut butter and banana sandwich (PB&B), or peanut butter, banana and bacon sandwich (PB,B&B or PB3), sometimes referred to as an Elvis sandwich, the Velvet Elvis, or simply the Elvis, is a sandwich with toasted bread, peanut butter, sliced or mashed banana, and occasionally bacon.
 Honey or jelly is seen in some variations of the sandwich.
 The sandwich is frequently cooked in a pan or on a griddle.

 The sandwich was made famous as a favorite of the American singer Elvis Presley.
 The recipe for the sandwich has been published in numerous cookbooks and newspaper stories.
 It has been sold commercially in restaurants.

 Elvis Presley

 The peanut butter and banana sandwich has been referred to as a favorite of Elvis Presley, who was renowned for his food cravings such as the Fool's Gold Loaf, a loaf of French white bread filled with a pound each of bacon, peanut butter, and grape jelly.
 Books on Presley's favorite foods and culinary tastes, as well as other published reports on his taste for peanut butter and banana sandwiches with or without bacon, have made the sandwich widely associated with Presley.
 It is often referred to using his name.

 Presley's fondness for peanut butter and banana sandwiches is well established; however, bacon is not mentioned in all accounts.
 A book about Presley and his mother, Gladys Presley, though, says he had "sandwich after sandwich of his favorite—peanut butter, sliced bananas, and crisp bacon".
 Another passage describes him talking "feverishly until dawn" while "wolfing" down the sandwiches (described in this instance as being made with mashed banana).

-A news report suggests that, based on renditions of sandwiches named after him, Presley ate his with caramelized bananas and crispy bacon on grilled Hawaiian bread, and grilled by his mother or his cook in bacon fat.
-The Good, the Bad, and the Yummy describes it as consisting of half a banana and a piece of bacon per sandwich, browning the sandwiches in a frying pan with butter, cutting the sandwiches into wedges, and piling them high.